groovycode-xyz/taschengeld/requirements/PRD.md

 ### **1.1 Brief Overview of the Product**

-**Taschegeld - Allowance Tracker** is a kid-friendly, intuitive application designed for families to manage and track chore/task completions within the household.
+**Taschengeld - Allowance Tracker** is a kid-friendly, intuitive application designed for families to manage and track chore/task completions within the household.
 The app aims to make chore management fun and engaging for children while providing parents with the tools to monitor progress, allocate allowances, and foster essential life skills such as responsibility, accountability, honesty, and money management.

 ### **1.2 Key Objectives and Goals**